Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Additional questions can be sent to the Building Department at firstname.lastname@example.org or call 561-393-7930.

-No. New permits need to be applied for online.
+Yes.
+New permits can be applied for online or in person.

 Governor Ron DeSantis issued Executive Order 20-244 moving all of Florida’s 67 counties into Phase 3 which states that that no COVID-19 emergency ordinance may prevent an individual from working or operating a business, giving Floridians and business owners needed certainty and the ability to provide for themselves and their families, therefore all businesses are allowed to operate.

-You can get more information or contact the COVID Education Compliance Team at:
+You can contact the COVID Education Compliance Team at:

 The Palm Beach County Board of County Commissioners will provide funding through its Youth Services Department to the Early Learning Coalition of Palm Beach County to provide child care scholarships for qualifying families with school age children grades K-5 who may be participating in the School District of Palm Beach County’s distant learning curriculum.